 Graduation and Retention Rates: Find Out if Anyone Sticks Around

-Of the undergraduates at Argosy University - Atlanta that were scheduled to complete their degree in 2015, how many were able to do so on time?
+At Argosy University - Atlanta, 8 undergraduates were scheduled to complete their degree in 2016.
+Did they?
 Let's find out...

 Below You'll Find: